-To convert CSV to Array in JavaScript, use the string.split() method.
-The split() is a built-in JavaScript String function that splits a provided string into an array of strings by separating it into substrings using a separator provided in the argument.
+The split() is a built-in JavaScript String method used to split an input string into an array of strings by separating it into substrings using a separator provided in the argument.

 Syntax